 The dictionary says it’s “an economic conflict in which countries impose import restrictions on each other in order to harm each other’s trade.”
 Trump’s tariffs and the retaliation by other countries, both threatened and enacted, meet this definition.
 But so do centuries of protectionist skirmishes by numerous countries in countless sectors.
-What makes this a full-blown trade war are Trump’s singling out of China for retaliation for intellectual property theft, the tit-for-tat actions by the U.S. and its closest allies over metal tariffs, and Trump’s invocation of national security to justify some of his moves -- which could open a Pandora’s Box of similar claims by other nations.
+What makes this a full-blown trade war are Trump’s singling out of China for retaliation, the tit-for-tat actions by the U.S. and its closest allies over metals tariffs, and Trump’s invocation of national security to justify some of his moves -- which could open a Pandora’s Box of similar claims by other nations.

 2. What happened in previous trade wars?

 One of the most notorious examples is the Smoot-Hawley Act passed by Congress in 1930 that is often blamed for deepening the Great Depression.
-The law hiked U.S. tariffs by an average of 20 percent, initially to protect American farmers before expanding as other industries lobbied for protection, and Congress agreed.
+The law, which effectively hiked U.S. tariffs by an average of 59 percent, initially was meant to protect American farmers.
+But many other industries lobbied for protection, and Congress agreed.
 The tariffs caused other countries to retaliate against the U.S. and each other, which resulted in higher prices on many manufactured and consumer goods.
 As demand collapsed, countries scrambled to maintain their gold reserves by devaluing their currencies or imposing even more trade barriers.
 Global trade fell off a cliff.

 3. Who wins in trade wars?